I should know better than to click on anything that says, “What Not To Wear After Age______!” I really really should!

 If you like it, if you are comfortable, if you feel good, if you have confidence dripping out of your earlobes… wear the long grey hair, with your black plastic frames and hoop earrings in your boyfriend holey jeans, and go get coffee and groceries sans make-up.
 I did just that today, not a drop of makeup, my hair was wild and frizzy from trying new hair products, my jeans are in-the-office-blogging-all-day-jeans, in other words comfy, and of course flip-flops.

-It constantly astounds me what some people think is okay for them to say to you.
-I recently learned, that when a woman approaches me and says, “Can I just say something to you?”
-I will now respond with, “Only if it is from kindness and or a compliment, otherwise no you may not.”
+It constantly astounds me what some people think is okay for them to say to another person.
+I recently learned, that when someone approaches me and says, “Can I just say something to you?”
+I will now respond with, “Only if it is from kindness and or a compliment; otherwise, no you may not.”